 Henry R. Kravis and George R. Roberts, as the designated members of KKR Management LLC, may be deemed to be the beneficial owners having shared voting and investment power with respect to the shares described in this footnote.
 The principal business address of each of the entities and persons identified in this paragraph, except Mr. Roberts, is c/o Kohlberg Kravis Roberts & Co.
 L.P., 9 West 57th Street, Suite 4200, New York, NY 10019.
 The principal business address for Mr. Roberts is c/o Kohlberg Kravis Roberts & Co.
 L.P., 2800 Sand Hill Road, Suite 200, Menlo Park, CA 94025.
 Each of Messrs.
 Taylor and Gernburd is a member of our Board of Directors and serves as an executive of Kohlberg Kravis Roberts & Co.
 L.P. and/or one or more of its affiliates.
 Each of Messrs.
-Kravis, Roberts, Taylor and Gernburd disclaims beneficial ownership of the shares held by KKR Vision Aggregator L.P.
+Kravis, Roberts, Taylor and Gernburd isclaims beneficial ownership of the shares held by KKR Vision Aggregator L.P.
 The principal business address of each of Messrs.
 Taylor and Gernburd is c/o Kohlberg Kravis Roberts & Co.
-L.P., 9 West 57th Street, New York, New York 10019
+L.P., 9 West 57th Street, New York, New York 10019.

-- Represents (i) 7,443,860 shares of common stock held by Berkshire Fund VI, Limited Partnership, or Fund VI, (ii) 96,714 shares of common stock held by Berkshire Investors LLC, or Berkshire Investors, and (iii) 39,394 shares of common stock held by Berkshire Investors III LLC, or Berkshire Investors III LLC, or Berkshire Investors III Sixth Berkshire Associates LLC, or 6BA, is the general partner of Fund VI.
+- (3) Represents (i) 7,443,860 shares of common stock held by Berkshire Fund VI, Limited Partnership, or Fund VI, (ii) 96,714 shares of common stock held by Berkshire Investors LLC, or Berkshire Investors III LLC, or Berkshire Investors III.
+Sixth Berkshire Associates LLC, or 6BA, is the general partner of Fund VI.
 6BA is managed by a number of individuals who are managing directors of Berkshire, including D. Randolph Peeler who serves as one of our directors.
-Certain of the managing directors of Berkshire, including Mr. Peeler, are also the managing members of Berkshire Investors and Berkshire Investors III.
-Fund VI, Berkshire Investors and Berkshire Investors III often make acquisitions in, and dispose of, securities of an issuer on the same terms and conditions and at the same time.
+Certain of the managing directors of Berkshire Investors III.
+Fund VI.
+Berkshire Investors and Berkshire Investors III often make acquisitions in, and dispose of, securities of an issuer on the same terms and conditions and at the same time.
 Berkshire is the investment adviser to Fund VI.
 Berkshire Partners Holdings LLC, or BPH, is the general partner of BPSP, L.P., or BPSP, which is the managing member of Berkshire.
 BPH, BPSP, Berkshire, Fund VI, 6BA, Berkshire Investors and Berkshire Investors III may be deemed to constitute a "group" for purposes of Section 13(d) of the Exchange Act although they do not admit to being part of a group nor have they agreed to act as part of a group.
 By virtue of the relationships described above, each of BPH, BPSP and 6BA may be deemed to share beneficial ownership with respect to the shares of common stock held by Fund VI.
-The principal business address of each of the entities identified in this paragraph is c/o Berkshire Partners LLC, 200 Clarendon St., 35th Floor, Boston, MA 02116. - Includes shares held by the Fahs Family Trust - (5) Excludes shares held by investment funds affiliated with Berkshire.
-See footnote (3) above. - 44
+The principal business address of each of the entities identified in this paragraph is c/o Berkshire Partners LLC, 200 Clarendon St., 35th Floor, Boston, MA 02116. - (4) Includes shares held by the Fahs Family Trust. - (5) Excludes shares held by investment funds affiliated with Berkshire.
+See footnote (3) above.